markpmlim/SceneKit-WWDC-2014/Readme.md

 The rendering of some slides might cause the demo to crash if this port is run on a computer with a macOS version which uses Metal as its default renderingAPI.

-Note: the renderingAPI is set to OpenGL by adding a key named "PrefersOpenGL"ù to the demo's info.plist.
+Note: the renderingAPI is set to OpenGL by adding a key named "PrefersOpenGL" to the demo's info.plist.

 The compiled program will run without problems on macOS 10.10.x (Yosemite).